aarondiggs/home-soc-lab/README.md

 **Vulnerability scanner output requires context.** Raw findings are not meaningful without triage (severity, exploitability, and patch availability all inform the decision to remediate or accept risk.)
 Scanner feed lag can also produce false positives for already-patched vulnerabilities, a limitation worth understanding in any vulnerability management workflow.

-**Detection gaps are expected.** The failure of Wazuh's built-in rule 5763 to fire against the low-and-slow brute force pattern was a realistic finding that led directly to a detection engineering exercise — the kind of continuous gap identification and remediation that defines real SOC work.
+**Detection gaps are expected.** The failure of Wazuh's built-in rule 5763 to fire against the low-and-slow brute force pattern was a realistic finding that led directly to a detection engineering exercise (the kind of continuous gap identification and remediation that defines real SOC work.)

 **Troubleshooting is part of the process.** Several components required reconfiguration during the project.
 Documenting these challenges demonstrates realistic problem-solving ability.